 These injuries are usually covered under homeowner’s insurance policies.
 This means that when an owner is sued, his or her homeowner’s insurance covers that claim.
 If a business is legally responsible for the injuries, that business’s insurance will probably cover the claim.

-Punitive Damages Claim
+Settlement Money for Punitive Damages Claim against Dog Owner

 In certain cases a person may bring a claim for punitive damages pursuant to Minn.
 Stat. §549.191 and §549.120 against the owner.
 Punitive damages are meant to punish behavior as a deterrent to future, similar behavior.
 Punitive damages are awarded where compensatory damages (money for loss of income, medical expenses, pain and suffering, disfigurement) are deemed an inadequate remedy.